NomotoK/doris-mcp-lite/README.md

 ## **⚙️ Post-Installation Setup**

-### **Step 1: Configure `.env` file**
+### **Step 1: Configure `.env` file (optional)**

-Doris-MCP-Server uses .env file to configure database connection info.
+Doris-MCP-Server uses .env file to configure database connection info. **This step is not necessary**, you can also configure connection info in your LLM client's mcp config json (See step2).
 Please follow these steps to finish configuration:

 #### **Configure through shell script**